So you’re thinking about homeschooling?

 Fourth, consider your child(ren)’s interests, needs, and your family’s values.

-One of the beautiful things about homeschooling is that it allows you to individualize your child(ren)’s education, so you can teach in a way that works best for them based on their learning style, strengths, and weaknesses.
+One of the beautiful things about homeschooling is that it allows you to individualize your child(ren)’s education, so you can teach in a way that works best for each child’s individual learning style, strengths, and weaknesses.

-Homeschooling also allows you to personalize your child(ren)’s education meaning you can focus on subjects and topics that interest your child(ren) and as well as the values that you want to instill in them.
+Homeschooling also allows you to personalize your child(ren)’s education meaning you can focus on subjects and topics that personally interest each child.

 For me, it has always been of most importance that my children learn from a Christian perspective so that they understand life and the world around them through God’s truth.

-Secondly, I want them to know the history of our people so we study Black history year-round.
+Secondly, I want them to know the real history of our people and this country so we study Black history year-round.

-Additionally, as the mother of extremely creative children with diverse interests and multiple talents, it’s also very important to me that they have the freedom to pursue their God-given gifts.
+Additionally, as the mother of extremely creative children with diverse interests and multiple talents, it’s also very important to me that they have the time to pursue their interests and the resources to hone their God-given gifts and talents.